TIVWP/skeleton-project/README.md

 # skeleton-project
-►►► PLEASE DO NOT TRY USING IT YET.
-WAIT FOR THIS LINE TO DISAPPEAR ! ◄◄◄
+►►► FOR TIV.NET PROJECTS ONLY ◄◄◄

 # Usage Example